 Jones Snowboards has an Ethics tab on their website, which is not something you will see on every snowboard company's site.
 The company supports 1% for the planet and Jeremy Jones founded POW (Protect Our Winters) in 2007.
 This splitboard also features an Eco-Plastic topsheet, which is said to reduce the environmental footprint of the board.

 Right next to the Ethics tab on the Jones website is a Backcountry Safety tab connected to a wealth of great info.
 Splitboards are one of the tools allowing more folks to explore the backcountry and it's great to see a significant manufacturer take some responsibility for facilitating this access.
 The backcountry segment of the ski and snowboard/splitboard market is growing rapidly and it would be great to see more manufacturers push avalanche education like Jones is doing.

 This board can ride everything on the mountain.
 If you struggle getting down something on this split, it's probably not the board's fault.
 This board is tilted towards big mountain riding and is also a better match for stronger riders.

-The Solution won our Top Pick award.
+The Solution won our Editors' Choice award.
 If you are looking for a light, stiff, split that can ride everything, it is indeed a great choice.
 If you are looking to ride your split in the park (which would be silly), this isn't for you, but if you want to shred powder, climb peaks, and ride steeps, this splitboard will do just that.